 Unstructured Grid Visualization Cookbook

-This Cookbook is a comprehensive showcase of workflows & techniques for visualizing Unstructured Grids using UXarray.
+This Cookbook is a comprehensive showcase of workflows & techniques for visualizing Unstructured Grids using UXarray, also providing foundational information on unstructured grids.

 Motivation

-The ability to natively visualize unstructured grids is a much-needed ability within the Scientific Python Ecosystem, which poses multiple challenges and needs to:
+The ability to natively visualize unstructured grids is much needed within the Scientific Python Ecosystem, which poses multiple challenges and needs to:

-Not regrid the source unstructured grid to structure
+Not regrid the source unstructured grid to structured grid

 Take advantage of grid information, such as connectivity variables